4digitmwc/media-centre-articles/stories/week1.md

 This was our new little home, The planet *ethos-1547b*.
 We decided to call it *Zion* to commemorate the spaceship which brought us to this destination.

-The newfound habitat indicated the *New Era* of the humanity.
+This newfound habitat paved the way for the New Era of humanity.

 *ethos-1547b landing completed.*